-- Energy-efficient mortgages (EEM) are available for both purchase and refinance in conjunction with most Fannie Mae first mortgage products, including conventional fixed-rate and adjustable-rate mortgages. - Monthly savings resulting from energy efficiency can be used to qualify borrowers for a larger mortgage.
-This means consumers can buy more home in the form of energy efficiency or other upgrades. - The EEM can be used with many Fannie Mae mortgage products.
-The guidelines of the selected Fannie Mae mortgage apply, with the EEM allowing for the projected energy savings to provide an adjustment to the loan-to-value and qualifying ratios that favor the borrower. - To qualify, you must obtain a Home Energy Rating System (HERS) report, which provides a rating of the energy efficiency of the home and estimates the resulting cost savings using average utility rates and usage data.
+Fannie Mae is the nation's largest source of mortgage funding.
+EEMs are available both for purchase and refinance in conjunction with most Fannie Mae first mortgage products, including conventional fixed-rate and adjustable-rate mortgages.
+The guidelines of the selected Fannie Mae mortgage apply, with the EEM allowing for the projected energy savings to provide an adjustment to the loan-to-value and qualifying ratios that favor the borrower.

+Monthly savings resulting from energy efficiency can be used to qualify borrowers for a larger mortgage, so consumers can buy more home in the form of energy efficiency or other upgrades.
+To qualify, the home must have been built to EPA's ENERGY STAR Builder Option Package, or you must obtain a Home Energy Rating Systems (HERS) report, which provides a rating of the energy efficiency of the home and estimates the resulting cost savings using average utility rates and usage data.
 See What's the Score? below for more information on HERS.
-Building America recommends that every home receive this type of rating and many ENERGY STAR homes were rated in order to qualify.
+Building America recommends that every home receive this type of rating.
+You can learn more about Fannie Mae mortgage products at www.fanniemae.com.